New York State Route 214: 1946-1951

 NY 214 became the subject of controversy for the conditions of the road through Lanesville and Greene County.
 The members of a committee of parents in Lanesville noted on December 2, 1946 that they would hold their students from going to school starting on January 6, 1947 if the state did not start work on repairing the road for safety.
 The committee noted that the conditions of NY 214 were dangerous, with the road's pavement not being maintained for use of the school bus and guard rails were not installed to keep cars from going into waterways.
 The parents remained committed and held about 55 students out of school starting January 2, stating that nothing still had been done to maintain NY 214.
 Burton Belknap, part of the State Education Department, stated that they intended to make sure they would work with the local parents in order to get the students back in school.
 The student strike was lifted on January 13 on conditions that the town of Hunter made for repairing the road.

 Parents noted that they demanded safer guard rails because the ones that stood were dangerous to poor construction.
 They also noted several sections with 15-20 ft drops that had none whatsoever.
 Petitioners had sent 700 signatures to the state stating that the road had been neglected for the previous 20 years.
 However, by May 22, nothing still had been done despite talks, but the state claimed they needed time to get this work done.
-The parents pointed out a case where a driver ended up in Stony Clove Creek due to lack of guard rail.
+The parents pointed out a case where a driver ended up in Stony Clove Creek due to lack of guard rails.
 The state stated that bids on upgrading NY 214 would not go out until July and that the repairs to pavement would be within two weeks.
 Bids on NY 214 for the regular repairs were accepted in mid-September, with an announcement on September 17 that a bid of $281,418.74 (1947 USD) was provided by Triple Cities Construction of Binghamton to reconstruct a 2.98 mi long section of NY 214 from Edgewood to a point north of Stony Clove.